Art in Crossroads at St. Peter’s

 The artwork in this room reflects the importance of hospitality, education, and social justice ministry at St. Peter’s.
 The room and artwork is given in loving memory of Charlotte Roy-Guido.
 In Jesus’ name, all are welcome here.

-The two posters (left and center) are by John August Swanson (pictured above: A Piece of Good News and You are the Light - Psalm 23), whose art reflects his mother’s Mexican heritage of story-telling and his faith-based call to reflect our lives as “living parables from the Bible and history.”
+The room contains several posters by John August Swanson (pictured here: A Piece of Good News), whose art reflects his mother’s Mexican heritage of story-telling and his faith-based call to reflect our lives as “living parables from the Bible and history.”
 These works inspire and encourage us in our mission of reconciliation.